-Wild Africa is alive with the colors of nature: forest greens, savannah gold and earthy browns.
-These colors also make for an exciting restaurant color palette.
-Wild Africa is rhythmic with local music and dance, the call of monkeys in the trees and trumpet of elephants calling in the distance.
-These sounds are mysterious, exciting and electric.
+Wild Africa is alive with the colors of nature – forest greens, savannah gold, and earthy browns.
+These colors also make for an exciting restaurant color palette when used.
+Wild Africa is rhythmic with the thump of a native music, monkeys in the trees, and trumpet of elephants calling in the distance.
+These sounds are mysterious, exciting, and electric.
 Most restaurants have elevator music softly playing for atmosphere.
 A wild Africa restaurant would have the sounds of nature echoing softly in its corridors and feature the sounds of popular African music.

 Wild African Design Sensibility

 A restaurant design based on wild African would be lush with tropical flora like rubber plants, banana trees, and palms.
 Some of its walls could be murals of large animal such as elephants, giraffes, and gorillas those size would echo the dominance of these creatures in their native homeland.
 African masks and sculpture would also make for interesting artwork and conversation pieces.

 Lighting in a wild Africa designed restaurant would be gold hued and muted, symbolic of the sun which dominates the African plain and nurtures the lush jungles in its rainforests.
 This rich color palette is only matched by the intricate patterned texture of African fabrics.
 Hand dyed clothes like Batik and Kente cloth fills the senses with texture and abstract art design and would be appropriate as napkins, curtains, or furniture covers.

 Rough hewn leather such as Ostrich could be used on restaurant furniture at the table or bar, as well as on walls as a different take on wall paper.
 Consider featuring framed animal hides such as zebra or lion which can add to the wild atmosphere.
 You might want to use fake skins so not to ruffle the feathers of animal activists.